GeoBIMpro/CarND-Advanced-Lane-Lines/writeup.md

 ### Discussion

+This project was surprisingly difficult and time consuming.
+I use a lot time to tune the thresholds parameters and perspective transform matrix.

-#### 1. It is difficult to manually select the source , destinate points , which used to calculate perspective transform matrix.
+1) It is difficult to manually select the source , destinate points , which used to calculate perspective transform matrix.
+I am not sure how to solve the problem.

-#### 2. the thresholds ,filter binary image, didnot work well , when the road surface color changed.
+ 2) the thresholds ,filter binary image, didnot work well , when the road surface color changed.

-#### 3. curvature is not accurate.
+I find if just use yellow and white color thresholds to filter the image, it works well with the project_video.mp4.
+Sobel Operator doesnot work well when has tree shadow on the road.